sergiughimp/InformationPresentationVisualisation/README.md

 A Seaborn heatmap displaying money spent across weekdays and times of the day.
 This combines temporal dimensions to detect patterns and busiest periods.

 ## Summary
-These visualizations provide an overview of coffee sales behavior, showing product popularity, peak hours, weekday trends, and overall sales patterns.
-This exercise also demonstrates the use of Matplotlib and Seaborn for effective data visualization in Python.
+These visualizations provide an overview of coffee sales behavior from the `coffee_sales.csv` dataset, showing product popularity, peak hours, weekday trends, and overall sales patterns.
+This Lab 1 exercise also demonstrates the use of Matplotlib and Seaborn for effective data visualization in Python.